bkg2018/Bluety/Multilingual/README.md

 ### Using an alias to run MLMD

-This is optional and allows you to type `mlmd` as if it were a command of your Operating System.
-If you don't use aliases, you'll have to type `php <your_path_to_mlmd>/mlmd.php` instead.
+This is optional and allows to type `mlmd` as if it were a command of the Operating System.
+Without aliases, the script must be launched by typing `php <your_path_to_mlmd>/mlmd.php`.

-Adapt the commands below to the directory where you stored the script.
+Adapt the commands below to the directory where the script is stored.

 #### Linux / macOS / OS X

-* Put the following alias command in your shell startup (most likely `~/.bashrc`, `~/.zshrc` etc):
+* Put the following alias command in the shell startup (most likely `~/.bashrc`, `~/.zshrc` etc):

   ```code
   alias mlmd=php ~/phpscripts/mlmd.php